Drivers of fleet or business vehicles

 To minimize impacts we will only look back for claims with a first payment that occurred on or after March 1, 2017 when reviewing a driver’s at-fault claims history.

-Claims from March 1, 2017 to August 31, 2019
+Claims from March 1, 2017 onward

-If you crash a Fleetplan vehicle, claim repayments may also go through the Fleetplan owner.
+If you crash a Fleetplan vehicle, claim repayments may go through the Fleetplan owner.
 Talk to your employer for more information.